vessel-kit/vessel-kit/README.md

 So, lots of stuff that could be done better.

-## Relation to Ceramic

-This started as yet another node for Ceramic Network protocol.
-Maybe after identity and tile-related work is settled, and this Vessel thing properly handles state transitions and security, this could be integrated into Ceramic protocol.

 ## Development

 The suite uses [pnpm](https://pnpm.js.org) package manager.
 You have to install it first.